 The Maximum Drawdown Duration is an extension of the Maximum Drawdown but this metric does not explain the drawdown in dollars or percentages, rather it explains the length of time the account was in the Max Drawdown.
-It is expressed in days, weeks, months, or in some cases, years.
+Expressed in days, weeks, months, or in some cases, years.

-To recap, a Max Drawdown is measured from the time a retrenchment begins to when a new high is reached and it’s the maximum an account lost during that retrenchment.
+A Max Drawdown is measured from the time a retrenchment begins to when a new high is reached.
+It’s the maximum an account lost during that retrenchment.
 This method is used because a valley can’t be measured until a new high occurs.
 Once the new high is reached, the percentage change from the old high to the bottom of the largest trough is recorded.
 So the Max Drawdown Duration is the time it took from the beginning of the retrenchment to the new high.

 For example, the SPY started a retracement in Oct 2007 and did not reach a new high until April 2012.
-In other words, the SPY Max Drawdown Duration, if using a backtest timeframe from January 1, 2007 to today, would be 72 months or 4 ½ years.
-It’s very important to understand the Maximum Drawdown Duration because during any financial disaster such as this, it’s very difficult to withdraw even a modest 5% per year from savings to take care of relatively common expenses such as purchasing a car, meeting unexpected expenses or paying a child’s college tuition.
-If this money is needed for income then the principle must be used which subsequently leaves less money to build upon once the account starts to make new highs again.
+The SPY’s Max Drawdown Duration, if using a backtest timeframe from January 1, 2007, to today, would be 72 months or 4 ½ years.
+It’s very important to understand the Maximum Drawdown Duration because, during any financial disaster such as this, it’s very difficult to withdraw even a modest 5% per year from savings.
+Savings you may need to take care of relatively common expenses such as purchasing a car, meeting unexpected expenses or paying a child’s college tuition.
+Money unavailable for income needs to be drawn from the principle.
+And this leaves less money to build upon once the account starts to make new highs again.
 This means that everyone must realistically understand the how long they can handle a drawdown.

 How QiT uses the MDD Duration